Judithamaka51/Lita-Project/README.md

 # Lita-Project

+### Project Title: LITA Data Analysis Training

+### Project Overview
-## This contains a documented work of my Incubator hub class, Ladies In Tech Africa.
+This document presents the work carried out during my Incubator Hub class with Ladies In Tech Africa.
+It also outlines the workflow and analysis of all the data we processed throughout the program.